Invest in Fine Art masterpieces artworks

-Le Hawaiane by Enrico Garff (The Hawaiian Girls) painted in 1997, is the original masterpiece artwork when the artist was still living in the Roman Castles are on top of one of the beautiful hills surrounding Rome, the eternal city that inspired many artists, poets and musicians.
+Le Hawaiane by Enrico Garff (The Hawaiian Girls) painted in 1997, is the original masterpiece artwork from when the artist was still living in the Roman Castles on top of one of the beautiful hills surrounding Rome.
+This eternal city inspired many artists, poets, and musicians.
 This pictorial composition inspired the NFT digital craft named The Hawaiian Girls. after this painting owned by The Gripenberg Art Collection.
 The artwork belongs to the Salomaa family.
 Biography – Wikipedia article Excerpt Enrico Garff (26 November 1939) is an Italian portrait painter and colourist.
-Garff has worked as an artist in Positano, Sorrento, Rome, Sicily and in Sweden and Finland.
+Garff has worked as an artist in Positano, Sorrento, Rome, Sicily, Sweden, and Finland.

 The Maestro was born in 1939 in Rome.
 The Maestro Enrico Garff an Italian colorist painter of the 21st century.
 Garff’s works include oils, watercolours, acrylics, gouaches and paintings on silk.
 His favourite themes are humans, horses and mythology.
 His art can be found in the homes of many a lover of art and horses in Finland, in addition to some works displayed in public buildings.
 The artist’s largest work in oils is seven metres wide.
 In Hufvudstadsbladet Helena Husman gives a thorough description of this painting ‘Sons of the Sun’ which is collocated at the Kamp Social Services Centre in Helsinki.
 This pictorial ode to mythology and joy is painted on five canvases and was inaugurated in 2003 together with the second portrait of President Martti Ahtisaari.
 Opening speeches for this event were conducted by Ms Eeva Ahtisaari and by the artist’s wife, Ms Isabella Diana Gripenberg.
 More infos are obtainable con The Gripenberg Art Collection Website.

-“The World of Enrico Garff” introduction to the pictorial universe of 21st century master of painting
+“The World of Enrico Garff” opens a gateway to the pictorial universe of 21st-century master painters.

-A supremely insightful and deeply scrutinizing into the deepest spiritual levels of Artist’s artistic realm interview released by the ‘So Cultures’ online cultural magazine.
+A supremely insightful and profoundly scrutinizing into the most profound spiritual levels of an Artist’s artistic realm interview released by the ‘So Cultures’ online cultural magazine.